 YES.
 At a minimum, you will be permitted to purchase tickets for you and one guest/companion beside you.
 Based upon availability, you may be able to purchase up to three companion seats contiguous (next to) to your wheelchair space.
 In addition, you may purchase tickets for additional guests in close proximity to our wheelchair sections.
 Please note, for events and/or specific seating sections where ticket sales are limited to fewer than four tickets per patron, the same ticket restrictions will apply to the purchase of accessible seating.

 YES.
 For individuals who have limited mobility, we can provide a wheelchair to transport guests from our Main Lobby to your seats via our Wheelchair Escort service.
-Upon arriving at Madison Square Garden, please ask a security guard for assistance.
+Please arrive early to allow yourself time to be accommodated without missing any of the event.
+Upon arriving at Madison Square Garden, please ask a guest experience representative or a security guard for assistance.
 Please be aware that our staff will not remain with the patron during the event, nor will they allow the guest to remain in or keep the wheelchair for the duration of the event.
 In the event a patron requires the use of a wheelchair for the duration of the event, we recommend bringing your own wheelchair or other mobility device.

-Please call the Disabled Services Department (Monday – Friday 9:30am – 4:30pm ET).
+Please call the Disabled Services Department (Monday – Friday 9:30am – 4:30pm ET) or email us at Disabledservies@msg.com.
 Subject to availability, we will relocate you to appropriate seating that better enables you to attend the event in a comfortable and enjoyable manner.
-When calling, please have your event, date, section, row and seat available.
+When calling, please have your event, date, section, row and seat number available.

 All of our Suites are wheelchair accessible, however, a seat may need to be removed to provide a seating space for the wheelchair or electric scooter.
 Please call the Disabled Services Department (Monday – Friday 9:30am – 4:30pm ET) at least 48 hours in advance of the event.
 Please have the Suite number and the date/time of the event you are attending and we will make arrangements to have a seat removed to make room for the electric scooter or wheelchair, if required.
 Our Event Level Suites require a relocation to view the event.